IBM/heart-library/docs/source/setup_and_access.rst

 Setup for high code users
 -------------------------

-Full installation and setup information can be found on `Github <https://github.com/IBM/heart-library>`_.
+Full installation and setup information can be found on `GitHub <https://github.com/IBM/heart-library>`_.

 To install the latest version of HEART from PyPI, run: